kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 If you are using `podman` for this lab, perform the following prerequisite steps:

 1. On macOS and Windows:
     1. Create the `podman` virtual machine with sufficient memory (at least 4GB and, ideally, at least 8GB), CPU, and disk.
-For example:
+For example (memory is in MB):
        ```
        podman machine init --memory 10240 --cpus 4 --disk-size 100
        ```